perrycate/tldr/posts/so-good-they-cant-ignore-you.md

 > “...put aside the question of whether your job is your true passion, and
 > instead turn your focus toward becoming so good they can’t ignore you.”

-### Traits that define great work:
+3 Qualities have been shown to consistently and dramatically increase job satisfaction:
  * **Creativity**
  * **Impact**
  * **Control** (This is the most important)
 (Note the similarities to SDT)

-### You should do everything you can to get a job with those^ three qualities.
+#### You should do everything you can to get a job with those^ three qualities.
 How?
 "Career Capital"!
  * The traits that define great work are rare and valuable.
  * Economics - if you want rare and valuable work, you need rare and valuable skills to offer.
 We call those skills **career capital**.